 Diseases involving excessive activity of the immune system are called “immune-mediated” diseases and they are treated with suppression of the immune system.
 The cornerstone medication of immune suppression is prednisone; however, this medication may have undesirable side effects with long term use, thus it is helpful to look towards a second medication that can be used to reduce the prednisone amount used.
-Azathioprine is such a medication, though it is important to realize that it can have some of its own adverse side effects.
+Azathioprine is such a medication, though it is important to realize that while it is used to mitigate steroid side effects, it can certainly have adverse side effects of its own.
 In patients who do not have any problems with azathioprine (and most do not), prednisone can be reduced and possibly even discontinued.

 Because azathioprine can disrupt rapid cell division, its use also has application in treating cancers.

 Because azathioprine is a DNA poison it has the potential to cause mutation.
 It should not be used in animals used for breeding.

 Some typical immune mediated conditions that commonly require the use of azathioprine include:

 Azathioprine is typically started once a day and then tapered to every other day use and is almost always started in conjunction with other immune suppressive agents.

 One of the main issues with azathioprine is a problem with the bone marrow suppression.
 Cells of the bone marrow are rapidly dividing and thus at risk for suppression from azathioprine.
 For this reason, at least in early stages of use, Complete Blood Counts (“CBC’s”) are monitored frequently (typically every 2 weeks for the first couple of months).

 Signs of a bone marrow problem that might be observable at home include abnormal bruising or inappropriate bleeding (bloody nose, bloody stool, blood in urine, excess bleeding from a minor wound etc.) If bone marrow suppression has not occurred in the first couple of months of therapy, it is unlikely that it will occur later on.